STARInformatics/beacon-aggregator/README.md

 ## About

-The [Knowledge Beacon Application Programming Interface ("KBAPI")](https://github.com/NCATS-Tangerine/translator-knowledge-beacon) specifies a web services interface of a semantically enabled knowledge discovery and management workflow, for implementation on top of diverse (biomedical) data sources.
+The [Knowledge Beacon Application Programming Interface ("KBAPI")](https://github.com/NCATS-Tangerine/translator-knowledge-beacon) specifies a web services Application Programming Interface (API) of a semantically enabled knowledge discovery and management workflow, for implementation on top of diverse (biomedical) data sources.
 The **KBAPI** is currently documented as a Swagger 2.0 API REST specification [1].

+This project, the [Knowledge Beacon Aggregator ("KBA")](api/beacon-aggregator-api.yaml) is similarly specified as a Swagger 2.0 web service API on top of a web services application which provides various value added features to the Knowledge Beacon world.
 See the **KBA** [Swagger API specification](https://kba.ncats.io/swagger-ui.html) for the full documentation of API calls and their parameters.
-Here below, we summarize the API (endpoints in table plus text description of features):
+Here below, we summarize **KBA** endpoints in the following table:

-This project, the [Knowledge Beacon Aggregator ("KBA")]() is similarly specified as a Swagger 2.0 web service API on top of a web services application which provides various value added features to the [Knowledge Beacon](https://github.com/NCATS-Tangerine/translator-knowledge-beacon) world.
-A summary inventory of **KBA** endpoints is as follows:

  Section | Endpoint |Description
  --- | --- | ---